DROP

 Eventually we learn who is behind it all, and where Henry fits in.
 As often happens with an outlandish premise the resolution can be either anti-climactic or not very plausible or (as here) both.

-And then suddenly we are suddenly thrown into a ridiculous set of action sequences which aren't done very well, and are very much at odds with what has gone before.
+And then suddenly we are thrown into a ridiculous set of action sequences which aren't done very well, and are very much at odds with what has gone before.

 Ultimately this film is more style than substance but until it goes off the rails at the end it's entertaining enough I guess.
 But I do wish films like this weren't described as Hitchcockian when they fall so far short of the Master of Suspense's best work.